GED Live is the online course provided by Kaplan. For several decades, Kaplan has been offering books to help students pass the GED test.

-The Kaplan lectures are rather long which makes it a bit boring.
-Some students report that, after a while, they experienced some difficulties to keep concentrating on the covered topics.
+The Kaplan lectures are rather long, which makes them a bit boring.
+Some students report that, after a while, they experienced some difficulties in keeping concentrating on the covered topics.

-Kaplan offers Email support by their instructors and they say that’s available at any time and at any day with their Self-Paced GED course access.
+Kaplan offers Email support from their instructors, and they say that’s available at any time and at any day with their Self-Paced GED course access.

 Kaplan says instructors will answer all of your GED-related questions within a 24-hour window.
 Cheek out also our review of the many Goodwill GED Programs across the country.

 When it relates to guarantees, however, Kaplan’s GED course doesn’t offer any sort of score guarantee, which is a bit strange as this guarantee practice is quite common and popular in ACT or SAT prep courses.

 The Princeton Review, for instance, offers courses that guarantee a 31 ACT score and a 1400 score on the SAT.
 In case students don’t attain these scores, they can either take the prep course again or get their money back.

 Another interesting feature of the Princeton Review courses is that students have the opportunity to take a Proctored Online Test.
 This way, students can benefit from a ‘real-life testing’ experience, a highly effective tool.